 “I remember vividly the fear and frustration as my mother lay in the hospital bed in a coma, and her “doctors” having nothing to offer other than ‘wait and watch’.
-I knew that there was more to medicine than just responding to crises such as strokes, heart attacks and the like - there must be some form of medicine that focused on preventing these health problems so people wouldn’t have to sit around the bed of their sick loved one praying they would live when its too late.”
+I knew that there was more to medicine than just responding to crises such as strokes, heart attacks and the like - there must be some form of medicine that focused on preventing these health problems so people wouldn’t have to sit around the bed of their sick loved one praying they would live when it’s too late.”

 Thankfully his mother did recover from the stroke and encouraged him to pursue medical training.
 After serving four years in the U.S. Air Force, he attended the Evergreen State College in Olympia, Washington where he focused on his pre-med studies and graduated with both a bachelors of art and science.
 While at Evergreen he spent much of his time assisting his professors in their microbiology research labs.

-Dr. Soszka graduated from the National College of Naturopathic Medicine in Portland, Oregon in 2000, with a Doctorate of Naturopathic Medicine and a Masters of Science in Classical Chinese Medicine.
+Dr. Soszka graduated from the National University of Naturopathic Medicine in Portland, Oregon in 2000, with a Doctorate of Naturopathic Medicine and a Masters of Science in Classical Chinese Medicine.
 He holds active Oregon licenses as a Naturopathic Physician and Acupuncturist.

-He has worked in a variety of clinical settings including private practice, integrated health care for low income families, HIV/AIDS hospice care, drug and alcohol rehabilitation, pain management specialty clinic, and even within several cruise ship spas of the Carnival cruise lines.
+He has worked in a variety of clinical settings including private practice, integrated health care for low-income families, HIV/AIDS hospice care, drug and alcohol rehabilitation, pain management specialty clinic, and even within several cruise ship spas of the Carnival cruise lines.